 Having done a bit of research, I’ve now since learned that Elderflower is said to remove toxins, help digestion and promote regularity (what a bonus!), help with respiratory ailments, and is rich in omegas and antioxidents.
 Excellent!

-So, if you’re willing to give it shot, here is a very simple “mocktail” I’ve been drinking with which you can bring in the New Year.
+So, if you’re willing to give this nonalcoholic drink recipe a shot, here is a very simple “mocktail” I’ve been drinking with which you can bring in the New Year.

 - 1/8 cup Elderflower syrup